sophiebull/interpTools/README.md

 * p = [10%, 20%, 30%]
 * g = [1, 5, 10]

-Under each possible *(p,g)* combination, the function will produce *K* different gap configurations.
+Under each possible *(p,g)* combination, the function will produce *K* different gap configurations on the original time series.

 ## Interpolating the gappy data with `parInterpolate()`
 Interpolation is performed on the gappy data, using parallel computing for efficiency.
 The user can choose from a list of 18 built-in interpolators: